That’s right, you didn’t misread; here we have one thousand random and interesting facts about literally everything you could think of!

-Rebecca Felton was the first woman to ever serve for the United States Senate – but she only served for one day.
+Rebecca Felton was the first woman to ever serve in the United States Senate – but she only served for one day.

-Roselle, a guide dog, lead her blind owner down 78 flights of stairs during 9/11.
-The descent took about an hour and they both safely made it out.
+Roselle, a guide dog, led her blind owner down 78 flights of stairs during 9/11.
+The descent took about an hour, and they both safely made it out.